ballerina-platform/module-ballerina-grpc/examples/async-streaming/README.md

 # Asynchronous Streaming

 ## Overview
 The primary goal of this example is to demonstrate how to implement an asynchronous gRPC call in Ballerina.
 Here, the RPC call happens in one strand (i.e., a lightweight thread in Ballerina) while the other phone call processing happens in another strand simultaneously.
+This is the Ballerina implementation of [this asynchronous streaming Python example](https://github.com/grpc/grpc/blob/v1.43.2/examples/python/async_streaming/phone.proto).

 ## Implementation
 This example contains a bidirectional RPC.
 In Ballerina, the invocation of a bidirectional RPC (or even in a client streaming RPC) returns a streaming client, which can be used to receive or send messages.